wonjoonSeol/UndergraduateTA/README.md

 #### 6CCS3PRE Pattern Recognition

-## Hackathon / Competitions I participated while at king's
+## Hackathon / Competitions I participated while at King's

 ## My general advice for King's undergradute Year 1 and 2 (AKA.
 How to be successful at King's BSc Computer Science)?